-No student shall be involuntarily removed by the Charter School for any reason unless the parent/guardian of the student has been provided written notice of intent to remove the student no less than five schooldays before the effective date of the action.
-The written notice shall be in the native language of the student or the student's parent/guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder, and shall inform the student, the student's parent/guardian, or the student's educational rights holder of the basis for which the student is being involuntarily removed and the student's right to request a hearing to challenge the involuntary removal.
-If a parent/guardian, or educational rights holder requests a hearing, the Charter School shall utilize the same hearing procedures specified below for expulsions, before the effective date of the action to involuntarily remove the student.
-If the student's parent/guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
-As used herein, "involuntarily removed" includes disenrolled, dismissed, transferred, or terminated, but does not include removals for misconduct which may be grounds for suspension or expulsion as enumerated below.
+No student shall be involuntarily disenrolled by the Charter School for any reason unless the parent/guardian of the student has been provided written notice of intent to disenroll the student no less than five schooldays before the effective date of the action.
+The written notice shall be in the native language of the student or the student's parent/guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder, and shall inform the student, the student's parent/guardian, or the student's educational rights holder of the basis for which the student is being involuntarily disenrolled and the student's right to request a hearing to challenge the involuntary disenrollment.
+If a parent/guardian, or educational rights holder requests a hearing, the Charter School shall provide a hearing adjudicated by a neutral officer within a reasonable number of days at which the pupil has a fair opportunity to present testimony, evidence, and witnesses and confront and cross-examine adverse witnesses, and at which the pupil has the right to bring legal counsel or an advocate.
+If the student's parent/guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be disenrolled until the Charter School issues a final decision.